Tips and Resources for Victims of the LA Wildfires

 CalHOPE, funded by FEMA and operated by the California Department of Health Care Services, provides free and confidential mental health support for individuals and communities impacted by disasters.
 It works with local mental health providers to deliver services that promote resilience and recovery.

 CalHOPE offers crisis counseling, group support, and mental health education for those affected by wildfires and other disasters.
 Through online and in-person services, it connects individuals to vital resources and shares information via public announcements.
-Its inclusive approach ensures that support is accessible to everyone.
+Support is available to all residents.

 2. Los Angeles County Department of Mental Health (LACDMH)